mpross/CRS-Schematics/README.md

 ## CRS-Schematics

 Schematics for the Cylindrical Rotation Sensor (CRS) developed by M.P.Ross and the Eot-Wash group for the LIGO gravitational wave observatories.
+Analysis and data from the CRS can be found at [CRS-Analysis.git](https://github.com/mpross/CRS-Analysis)

 Full assembly model: [Solidworks/Models/CRS.SLDASM](https://github.com/mpross/CRS-Schematics/tree/master/Solidworks/Models/CRS.SLDASM)